Terms & Conditions

 14.5.2.
 Duration: for the term of this agreement, unless otherwise agreed in writing.

 14.5.3.
-Types of Personal Data: information including but not limited to name, employing company, special category Personal Data in relation to special dietary requirements, phone number (virtual party in a box events only), delivery address (virtual party in a box events only).
+Types of Personal Data: information including but not limited to name, employing company, special category Personal Data in relation to special dietary requirements.

 14.5.4.
 Categories of data subjects: the Customer may submit Personal Data as required for the fulfilment of the Seller’s obligations under this agreement, which may include but not be limited to data subjects including the Customer’s employees and/or individual guests.